 posted 06-10-2014 12:40 AM ET (US)

 I just threw away a barely used one year Tempo fuel line with primer bulb.
 What a piece of junk.
-The '83 Johnson J35ELCTS on my '77 13' Custom/Super Sport started acting up the other day.
+The 1983 Johnson J35ELCTS on my 1977 Super Sport 13 started acting up the other day.
 From WOT it would die down to an idle and when I throttled back for a little bit then nailed it, it would go for a little and do the same thing again.
 I immediately suspected fuel starvation and could picture that bowl refilling at idle and then emptying when I throttled up.
 I did a quick search of CW and BINGO saw the repeated post about Tempo fuel lines.
-Luckily the guy I originally bought my Whaler from had a ton of extras that came with it which included 4 brand new, still in original packaging OEM early 2000's OMC fuel lines.
-So before going bonkers and tearing the carb down and any other suspect part I simply hooked a new OMC fuel line up and BANGO what a difference a fuel line makes.
-My son and I went screaming (well 30MPH feels like screaming in this thing)around the whole lake without so much as a hiccup.
+Luckily the guy I originally bought my Whaler from had a ton of extras that came with it which included four brand new, still-in-original-packaging, OEM, early-2000's OMC fuel lines.
+So before going bonkers and tearing the carb down and any other suspect part, I simply hooked a new OMC fuel line up and--BANG--what a difference a fuel line makes.
+My son and I went screaming around the whole lake without so much as a hiccup.
 Man I love this thing when it runs right!
 My take is the Tempo lines are garbage.

 Powered by: Ultimate Bulletin Board, Freeware Version 2000